SompLy/Steelmeet/README.md

 # Steelmeet
-Program för styrkelyftstävlingar gjort av Edvin Öhrström
+Program for powerlifting competitions made by Edvin Öhrström